Skip to main content

 What does Vivint do?

-Vivint sells professionally installed smart-home security systems — cameras, doorbell cameras, smart locks, sensors, thermostats, and lighting — tied together on one platform with paid 24/7 professional monitoring.
-Customers buy or finance the equipment and pay a monthly monitoring subscription.
-As of 2026 the company reports more than 2 million customers in the United States.
+Vivint sells professionally installed smart-home security systems — cameras, doorbell cameras, smart locks, sensors, thermostats and lighting — tied together on one platform with paid 24/7 professional monitoring.
+A technician designs and installs the system; customers buy or finance the equipment and pay a separate monthly monitoring subscription.
+As of 2026 the company reports more than 2 million customers in the United States and roughly 27 million connected devices under management.

 Where is Vivint headquartered?

 In north Provo, at 4931 N 300 W, near the I-15 corridor.
-The company was founded in Utah Valley in 1999 and has kept its headquarters in the county throughout — it's the largest homegrown corporate employer based in Provo proper.
+The company was founded in Utah Valley in 1999 and has kept its headquarters in the county throughout — it is the largest homegrown corporate employer based in Provo proper.
+Since the 2023 acquisition, however, strategy is set by NRG Energy in Houston.

 Who owns Vivint?

 NRG Energy, the Houston-based power company.
-NRG announced its acquisition of Vivint Smart Home in December 2022 at $2.8 billion and completed it in early 2023.
-Before that, Vivint had been majority-owned by Blackstone (from 2012) and traded on the NYSE after going public in 2020.
+NRG announced the acquisition in December 2022 at $12 per share, or $2.8 billion in cash, and closed it on March 10, 2023.
+Before that, Vivint was majority-owned by Blackstone from November 2012 and traded on the New York Stock Exchange as VVNT after listing in January 2020.

 Is Vivint the same company as Vivint Solar?

 No — and the distinction matters.
-Vivint Solar was a separate, independently run solar company that shared the brand name; it was acquired by Sunrun in 2020 and no longer operates under the Vivint name.
-Today's Vivint is the smart-home and security company owned by NRG.
-If you're researching either company — as a customer or a job applicant — make sure you're reading about the right one.
+Vivint Solar was a separate, independently run solar company that shared the brand name.
+It launched in 2011, went public on its own in October 2014, and was acquired by Sunrun in 2020; it no longer operates under the Vivint name.
+Today's Vivint is the smart-home and security company owned by NRG and does not sell solar.
+If you are researching either company — as a customer or a job applicant — make sure you are reading about the right one.

 How many people work at Vivint?